Muhammad Iqbal: Iqbal, Jinnah, and the concept of "Pakistan"

 A separate federation of Muslim Provinces, reformed on the lines I have suggested above, is the only course by which we can secure a peaceful India and save Muslims from the domination of Non-Muslims.
 Why should not the Muslims of North-West India and Bengal be considered as nations entitled to self-determination just as other nations in India and outside India are.

-Iqbal, serving as president of the Punjab Muslim League, criticised Jinnah's political actions, including a political agreement with Punjabi leader Sikandar Hyat Khan, whom Iqbal saw as a representative of feudal classes and not committed to Islam as the core political philosophy.
+Iqbal, serving as president of the Punjab Muslim League, criticized Jinnah's political actions, including a political agreement with Punjabi leader Sikandar Hyat Khan, whom Iqbal saw as a representative of feudal classes and not committed to Islam as the core political philosophy.
 Nevertheless, Iqbal worked constantly to encourage Muslim leaders and masses to support Jinnah and the League.
 Speaking about the political future of Muslims in India, Iqbal said:

 There is only one way out.
 Muslims should strengthen Jinnah's hands.
 They should join the Muslim League.
 Indian question, as is now being solved, can be countered by our united front against both the Hindus and the English.
 Without it, our demands are not going to be accepted.
 People say our demands smack of communalism.
 This is sheer propaganda.
 These demands relate to the defense of our national existence.
 The united front can be formed under the leadership of the Muslim League.
 And the Muslim League can succeed only on account of Jinnah.
 Now, none but Jinnah is capable of leading the Muslims.